michaelleeallen/reducto/README.md

 A lightweight configuration framework for express.js that aims to simplify creating routes and APIs for apps with a distributed back-end.

-The main concept behind reducto is to configure your app of smaller, easily understood pieces of code that are testable , composable and reusable across your app.
-This should reduce the amount of boilerplate code that you have to write and test for thus making your app more robust and easier to maintain.
+The main concept behind reducto is to configure your app of smaller, easily understood pieces of code that are testable, composable and reusable across your app.
+This helps reduce the amount of boilerplate code that you have to write and test for, and makes your app more robust and easier to maintain.

 ## Installation